imdeepmind/NeuralPy/docs/DOCS.md

 ```

 ### First Model
 Here, in this example, we’ll create a simple linear regression model.
 The model accepts X (independent variable) and predicts the y(dependent variable).
-The model basically leans the relation between X and y.
+The model basically learns the relation between X and y.

 #### Dataset for the model
 Here we’ll create some synthetic data for our model, we’ll use numpy to generate random numbers.